sohan0911/OS-assessment/week7/week7.md

 ### Module: Operating Systems / Systems Administration
 ### Student: Sohan Giri
 ### Student ID: A00032373
-### Date: 2025-12-17
+### Date: 2025-12-22

 ---

 ## 1. Introduction

-The purpose of Week 7 was to conduct a comprehensive security audit and overall system evaluation of the Ubuntu Server.
-This phase aimed to assess the effectiveness of the security controls implemented in previous weeks and to identify any remaining vulnerabilities or risks.
-Industry-standard auditing tools were used to evaluate system hardening, network exposure, access control, and service configuration.
+The purpose of Week 7 was to conduct a comprehensive security audit and final system evaluation of the Ubuntu Server.
+This phase focused on verifying that the security controls implemented in earlier weeks remained active, correctly configured, and effective.
+Rather than introducing additional hardening measures, the emphasis was placed on auditing, validation, and critical evaluation using industry-standard tools.

-The findings from this audit provide a final assessment of the system’s security posture and highlight key trade-offs between security, performance, and administrative usability.
+The audit was performed entirely via SSH from the workstation and restricted to the isolated VirtualBox Host-only network, ensuring ethical compliance and alignment with professional system administration practices.

 ---

 ## 2. Security Audit Methodology

-The security audit was conducted using a layered approach combining automated tools, manual verification, and configuration review.
-All audit activities were performed remotely via SSH from the workstation and confined to the isolated VirtualBox Host-only network to ensure ethical compliance.
+A layered auditing approach was adopted combining automated scanning tools and manual verification.
 The audit focused on the following areas:

 - System hardening and configuration compliance
-- Network exposure and open services
+- Network exposure and firewall effectiveness
-- Authentication and access control
+- SSH authentication and access control
-- Intrusion detection effectiveness
+- Mandatory access control enforcement
+- Running service evaluation and justification
-- Residual risks and limitations
+- Identification of residual risks and trade-offs

+This approach ensures that security decisions are evidence-based and proportionate to the system’s operational context.

 ---